Bell Logo

 Bell Logo 1880-1891

-In 1880 Bell Canada was part of the newly formed Bell System and was named the Bell Telephone Company of Canada.
-The creators of the logo placed the full name in a frame around the elliptical shield.
-The middle was an image of the first telephone receiver – a vertically elongated structure with wires going to it.
-The bottom was decorated with a ribbon with the inscription “1880”, and along the edges were minimalist patterns.
+In 1880, Bell Canada was part of the newly formed Bell System and was named the Bell Telephone Company of Canada.
+The logo’s creators placed the full name in a frame around the elliptical shield.
+The middle was an image of the first telephone receiver, a vertically elongated structure with wires going to it.
+The bottom was decorated with a ribbon bearing the inscription “1880”, and minimalist patterns ran along the edges.

 1891 – 1895